petzval/btferret/README.md

 To write your own code using the [btlib](#4-btlib-library) functions, start from scratch or modify btferret.c, or the Hello World client and server programs.
+Your C code and the btlib.c library can run on three platforms:
+Linux, Windows with a Pico dongle, or a stand-alone Pico.
-Here is a minimum starting C program, mycode.c.
+Here is a minimum starting C program for Linux, mycode.c.

 ```c
 #include <stdio.h>